xpcrts/Steaming-IP-Camera-Nodejs/README.md

 ## Acknowledgments

-* Hat tip to anyone whose code was used
-* Inspiration: Thank you to Celalettin Erbulut
+* Credit to: Celalettin Erbulut
-* etc